teuben/teunix/Install/Linux_U20.04.md

                Switch One Desktop Right
                Switch One Desktop Up

+   (Personlization)
+7. Online Accounts
+      make a google account, this will give you access to google Drive etc.

    (Hardware)
 1. Input Devices
+      Mouse - make sure scrolling is not inverted (or natural as some call it) Touchpad
+          Tapping:  tap-to-click
+	  make sure not to invert scrolling

 4. Power Management
        Energy Saving : on my laptop they did not get properly populated at all, that was bad.